blegodwin/marketing_campaign_evaluation/README.md

 ## Project Overview

 This project involved the comprehensive analysis of marketing campaign data for a Phantom firm, focusing on identifying the most effective campaigns, optimizing funding, and providing actionable insights for future marketing strategies for its top 5 clients.
 The analysis was conducted using Excel, SQL and Tableau, leveraging marketing campaign data to ensure accuracy and relevance.
-The project plan was made using Agile and problem statement can be found here [project plan](problem statement.PDF) An interactive version of the dashboard visualisation has been pubished on [Tableau Public.](https://public.tableau.com/app/profile/blessing.godwin3292/viz/campaign_17224191582780/Dashboard1?publish=yes)
+The project plan was made using Agile and problem statement can be found in the file "problem statement.PDF" An interactive version of the dashboard visualisation has been pubished on [Tableau Public.](https://public.tableau.com/app/profile/blessing.godwin3292/viz/campaign_17224191582780/Dashboard1?publish=yes)

 ## Introduction